ethobat/gospel/Notes/Setting and story/Locations/Sea of Nops.md

 Vast body of water by which Visgalburg is located.
 In the mythic tradition, it is the home of Leviathan.

 Naval transit on the Sea of Nops is impossible, as any boat that passes beyond the horizon never returns to land.
-This is believed to be due to a certain substance naturally occuring in its water that is not found anywhere else in the world.
+This is believed to be caused by a certain substance naturally occuring in its water that is not found anywhere else in the world.

 Connections:
 - North: [[Fisklane]]